UsabilityEngineering/ux-portfolio-cbfiggins/j02/README.md

 ![second](second.png)

 The more villagers you create, the more you can grow your economy.
 This also means you have more to manage.
 While the developers did a good job at making the different buttons and actions **learnable**, learning to properly manage your villagers will take lots of practice.
+In order to get good at the game, you need to make sure that you never have any villagers standing idle.
+They should always be building or gathering resources.
+This gets very difficult when you have dozens of villagers and are trying to manage an army at the same time.

 ![third](third.png)